 Monterey Bay is a coastal area that is the pride of Santa Cruz.
 From Natural Bridges to Opal Cliffs, the area has been named a World Surfing Reserve.
 This title has only been given to three other places in the world.

 Lighthouse Field State Beach is also home to monarch butterflies.
-They escape the cold of the Rocky Mountains and spend the winter in this area.
+They escape the cold on the west side of the Rocky Mountains and spend the winter along the edge of the coastline in this region.
 The park is a massively important biome for the species.

 Santa Cruz Mission State Historic Park

 Mission La Exaltación de la Santa Cruz was the twelfth mission established in Alta California.
 It was founded in 1791, after four years of difficulties, while the construction of the church and the mission quadrangle was completed in 1795.
 Today you can visit this series of buildings and replica church, now known as the Santa Cruz Mission Historic Park.